Karen Blixens Vej 1, 2300 København S

 Areas of teaching and supervision:

-sound studies, popular music, sound design, sound art, music video, music culture, aural architecture, sensory studies, anthropology of sound.
+sound studies, popular music, sound design, game sound, sound art, music video, music culture, aural architecture, sensory studies, anthropology of sound.